 umask Command

-The umask command is used to set the default umask value for files and folders in your Linux computer.
+As mentioned before in the introduction, the umask command is used to set the default umask value for files and folders in Linux.
 All the newly created files and directories on your system will use the permissions defined by the umask command.

 Use the umask command without any options to check the current mask: